 Do the Jaguars move him back to his natural position at Florida State where he played strong safety or do they move Ramsey over to field cornerback where he would face #1 receivers in man coverage consistently.
 Honestly Ramsey is perfect as a #2 boundary corner or as a strong safety.
 I don't think Ramsey would fare as well as a #1 field cornerback. and if the Jaguars converted Ramsey to strong safety and ignored cornerback in Free Agency they would need two corners not one.

 Moving Ramsey from cornerback to strong safety and doubling up at cornerback in the 2017 NFL Draft isn't dumb.
 In fact its kind of brilliant because this is one of the deepest cornerback drafts in years.
+Plus Jacksonville could trade down for more picks increasing their chances of getting quality corners as well as quality starters on the offensive line.
 I'm just not sure the Jaguars go that route with Jamal Adams on the board at 4.